Edward Lloyd (16th-century MP)

 Edward Lloyd (by 1508 – 1547) was an English politician.

 Lloyd was an MP for Buckingham in 1529.
-He was yeoman of the wardrobe to Queen Anne Boleyn.
-In 1545, he was a member of the household of Catherine Parr, the sixth wife of Henry VIII.
+He was a yeoman of the wardrobe to Queen Anne Boleyn.
+In 1545, he was a member of the household of Katherine Parr, the sixth wife of Henry VIII.
 There is confusion in identifying Lloyd, and his surname may have been Sooll, Powell or Floyd.

+He had a daughter named Joan, who was his heiress.